JoseMorenoJ/CPPtest/README.md

 _Unify the definitions of the two sumArray functions into one._

-The only way of unify two definitions of a function (an overloaded function) is to abstract them in a template function.
+The best way of unify two definitions of a function in c++ is to abstract them in a template function.
+Even more when one of the function is an overloaded version of the other.

 In this case:
 ```